microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 #### Module Remarks

 * Clients that select any type of paged pool as PoolType must set DMF_MODULE_ATTRIBUTES.PassiveLevel = TRUE.
-This tells DMF to create PASSIVE_LEVEL locks so that paged pool can be accessed.
+Clients that select any type of paged pool as PoolType must set DMF_MODULE_ATTRIBUTES.PassiveLevel = TRUE.
 * Always test the driver using DEBUG builds because many important checks for integrity are performed in DEBUG build that are not performed in RELEASE build.
 * The Module Methods check for buffer overrun and underruns when the buffers are retrieved or inserted into a buffer pool instance making it easier to catch bugs sooner thereby ensuring complex race conditions are properly handled.
 * Clients may not allocate memory and add that buffer to a DMF_BufferPool because that buffer will not have the appropriate metadata.
 Buffers added to a sink-mode list must have been created using a source-mode list.
 * A sink-mode buffer pool instance can only accept buffers retrieved from a source-mode buffer pool instance.
 * A buffer can only be inserted into one buffer pool at a time.
-If a buffer is instered into a buffer pool instance, that buffer pool instance is said to own the buffer.
+If a buffer is inserted into a buffer pool instance, that buffer pool instance is said to own the buffer.
 If the buffer has been retrieved by the Client explicitly (or implicitly due to a timer callback), the buffer is said to be owned by the Client.
 The Client must eventually put the buffer back to the buffer queue to avoid a leak.
-* A sink-mode buffer pool instance may accept buffers from differnet instances of source-mode buffer pool, however a source-mode buffer buffer pool instance only accepts a buffer allocated by that specific instance.
+* A sink-mode buffer pool instance may accept buffers from different instances of source-mode buffer pool, however a source-mode buffer pool instance only accepts a buffer allocated by that specific instance.
 * DMF_BufferPool has sentinels around both the Client Buffer as well as the Client Context.
 These sentinels are used to check for buffer overrun and underrun conditions that can be very hard to detect.
 These checks are made whenever buffers are accessed by DMF_BufferPool.
 In this way the overrun or underrun error is caught soon after it has happened.
 Ordinarily, such an error would only be caught when Verifier checks for this condition when the buffer is freed, long after the error has occurred.
-* The Module implementation handles race conditions where differnet threads are putting, getting or enumerating buffers for a DMF_BufferPool instance.
+* The Module implementation handles race conditions where different threads are putting, getting or enumerating buffers for a DMF_BufferPool instance.
 In addition, it handles any race conditions related to timer feature.
 The Client can use this module from a multi-threaded environment.
-* DMF_BufferPool is useful in cases when dynamically allocated memory is needed at irqls higher than DISPATCH_LEVEL.
+* DMF_BufferPool is useful in cases when dynamically allocated memory is needed an IRQL higher than DISPATCH_LEVEL.
 * Many core Modules use DMF_BufferPool to build more complex Modules.
 * When a sink-mode buffer pool instance is deleted, all the buffers in that pool are automatically returned to the corresponding source-mode buffer pool instance(s).
 * When a source-mode buffer pool instance is deleted, all buffers it allocated are deleted.
 If any buffer is in other sink-mode buffer pool, the buffer is automatically removed from that sink-mode buffer pool and deleted.
 Any associated timer is also canceled.
 If any buffer is owned by the Client, internal reference counting prevents the module instance to be truely deleted until all the buffers are returned back to it by the Client.